MOD Pizza: Growth and expansion

 In 2013, the restaurant chain was named one of the United States' "Top 50 Breakout Brands" by Nation's Restaurant News.
-The same year, it added its first location outside of Washington, with a restaurant at Cedar Hills Crossing shopping center in Beaverton, Oregon.

 By 2014, MOD Pizza had 31 locations in Washington, Oregon, California, Arizona, Colorado, and Texas.
 The same year the company secured $15 million in private investment.
-Notable backers included Dunkin' Donuts president Paul Twohig and TOMS Shoes Chief Executive Officer Jim Alling.

 In 2015, MOD Pizza raised $40 million in new funding for a total of $70 million in investment capital to fund an aggressive national growth strategy.
-The main investor was a private equity fund, PWP Growth Equity.
+The main investor was the private equity fund PWP Growth Equity.
 MOD's growth is also accelerated by the addition of several franchise partnerships.
-The "purpose-led fast casual concept" reached the 1,700-employee milestone in August 2015.
+The business reached the 1,700-employee milestone in August 2015.

 In March 2016, MOD Pizza announced that they had secured $32 million in a funding round and had plans to expand to 190 stores.
 In June, the company opened their first international location in Leeds, United Kingdom.

 Additional expansion in the United Kingdom with joint venture partner Sir Charles Dunstone and his business partner, Roger Taylor, began in 2015.
-MOD named John Nelson, formerly of Nando's U.K., as their CEO of U.K. operations in January 2016.
+MOD named John Nelson, formerly of Nando's, Ltd. (U.K.), as their CEO of U.K. operations in January 2016.
 MOD Pizza closed all nine UK locations in 2020.

-In January 2017, MOD Pizza had open its 200th location, which was located in Frederick, Maryland.
-At the time of the opening, the company had locations in 20 states, including Arizona, California, Colorado, Florida, Idaho, Illinois, Kansas, Kentucky, Maryland, Michigan, Missouri, Montana, New Jersey, North Carolina, Ohio, Oregon, Pennsylvania, South Carolina, Texas, Utah, Virginia, Washington and Wisconsin, along with five locations in the United Kingdom.

 In its tenth year of business, MOD announced the opening of its 300th location in 2018.

-In May 2019, MOD Pizza raised $160 million in a funding round and plans to expand to 1,000 stores within next five years.

-MOD Pizza opened its first Canadian location (Langford, B.C.) in 2019, which remains the only location listed on the company's Canadian web site as of August 2021.

-By 2020 the company had grown to 400 locations and $400 million USD in revenue.

-In May 2021, the company announced a promotion celebrating its 500th location.